srpayo/srpayo-github.io/README.md

     Manage and expand the physical servers, OS's and networks in multiple datacenters \
     Support >1200 VMs \
     Operate a complex technical architecture with a high degree of customization \
-    Keep a close eye on platform health and take actionas needed \
+    Keep a close eye on platform health and take action as needed \
     Participate in on-call rotation schedule via Pagerduty \
     Watch over documentation and clean-up \
     Configure and improve the company's SaaS environment based on business and security needs \
-    Act as Technical Project Coordinator for outsourced work to external companies
+    Act as Technical Project Coordinator for outsourced work to external companies \
+    Participate in the IaC design for the company cloud infrastructure

 ```Skills gained:``` \